 Social media platforms such as Facebook, TikTok, Instagram and Pinterest have all introduced “buy now buttons” that allow shoppers to make purchases without leaving the platform.

-At the end of the day, if social media sites are where consumers spend their time, why interrupt their product discovery process by navigating through to another pages?
+At the end of the day, if social media sites are where consumers spend their time, why interrupt their product discovery process by navigating through to other pages?

-As social media platforms or apple continues to grow, it will be a major contributor to sales growth amongst Gen Zers and Millenials who have increased spending power.
+As social platforms continue to grow and develop, they can be a major contributor to sales growth amongst Gen Zers and Millenials.

-That’s why having a fully optimised site for mCommerce - or better, an app - is the key to quick purchases and increased conversions.
+That’s why having a fully optimised site for mCommerce – or better, an app – is the key to better shopping experiences and increased conversion rates.

 3. Reach a wider audience

-Mobile commerce allows you to enter new markets that you couldn’t before.
+Mobile shopping allows you to enter new markets that you couldn’t before.

 Each customer will have a preferred way to shop, whether on their desktop, mobile or through social media, so this is perfect for acquiring new customers in the mCommerce world.

 At the end of the day, every user with a smartphone is a potential customer.
-With 83.72% of people having smartphones in 2022, that’s plenty of opportunities.
+With 83.72% of people having smartphones in 2022, that’s plenty of opportunities.3

 You can have a new audience to acquire and focus on generating and nurturing those customer relationships to take your business further.